 Encourage natural enemies.
 Vine weevils and their grubs are eaten by a variety of predators such as birds, frogs, toads, shrews, hedgehogs and predatory ground beetles.

 A biological control for the larvae is available as a microscopic pathogenic nematode (Steinernema kraussei) available from suppliers of biological controls.
-For best results apply in August or early September when the soil temperature is warm enough for the nematode to be effective (5-20ºC/41-68ºF) and before the vine weevil grubs have grown large enough to cause serious damage.
+This is suitable for use in containers and in the open ground.
+For best results apply in August or early September when the soil temperature or potting media is warm enough for the nematode to be effective (5-20ºC/41-68ºF) and before the vine weevil grubs have grown large enough to cause serious damage.

 Another nematode, Heterorhabditis megidis, is also available but is more temperature-dependent (12-20ºC/ 54-68ºF).

-Both nematodes can also be applied to garden soil, but often give poor results in dry or heavy soils.
-They work best in open potting composts, such as peat or coir.
+Both of these nematodes can give poor results in dry or heavy soils.
+They work best in lighter soils and open potting composts, such as peat or coir.
 Nematodes can be used safely on all edible and ornamental plants.

 A trap containing nematodes (Steinernema carpocapsae), is also available for controlling adult vine weevil.
 The traps should be placed on the ground below plants damaged by the weevils during the summer.
 The adults enter the trap during the day and are infected by the nematodes.